enze-chen/mi-book-2022/_sources/chapters/12/day_12.md

 - Continue working on your self-directed research projects.
 - Learn about the [unwritten] rules and [unspoken] details 😉 of the graduate school saga—from preparation, to admissions, to experience.
-- (Tentative) Do a fun tutorial on active learning for materials development.
+- (Tentative) Do a tutorial on active learning for materials development.